-These records will be published on the BC Government's Open Information website a minimum of 72 hours after it is released electronically or a minimum of five business days after it has been released by mail in hardcopy.
-To find out more about Open Information, please access the Open Information website at: http://www.openinfo.gov.bc.ca/ibc/index.page
+These records will be published on the BC Government's Open Information website a minimum of five business days after release.
+To find out more about Open Information, please access the Open Information website at: www.gov.bc.ca/openinformation

-If you have any questions regarding your request, please contact Rob Gordon, the analyst assigned to your request, at 250 356-7869.
-This number can be reached toll-free by calling from Vancouver, 604-660-7867, or from elsewhere in BC, 1-800-663-7867 and asking to be transferred to 250 356-7869.
+If you have any questions regarding your request, please contact Samara Fisher, the analyst assigned to your request, at 250 953-3622.
+This number can be reached toll-free by calling from Vancouver, 604 660-2421, or from elsewhere in BC, 1 800 663-7867 and asking to be transferred to 250 953-3622.

-Telephone: 250-387-1321 Fax: 250-387-9843 You have the right to ask the Information and Privacy Commissioner to review this decision.
+You have the right to ask the Information and Privacy Commissioner to review this decision.
 I have enclosed information on the review and complaint process.